Reversi vs Othello: What Is the Difference?

 The Birth of Othello

 In 1971, Japanese game enthusiast Goro Hasegawa (長谷川五郎) patented and trademarked a game he called Othello.
-Hasegawa credited his father for teaching him a game similar to Reversi, which he then refined and standardized.
+According to the World Othello Federation, Hasegawa credited his father for teaching him a game similar to Reversi, which he then refined and standardized.

 Why “Othello”?